Shorea obtusa

 Shorea obtusa, the Siamese sal, is a species of hardwood tree in the family Dipterocarpaceae, native to Southeast Asia.

 Distribution and habitat

 Shorea obtusa is native to Myanmar, Thailand, Cambodia, Laos, and Vietnam.
-It grows in relatively dry areas, often sharing the same habitat with Dipterocarpus obtusifolius, as well as oaks Quercus kerrii, Quercus kingiana, and pines, up to 1,300 m altitude in Thailand.
+It grows in relatively dry areas, often sharing the same habitat with Dipterocarpus obtusifolius, as well as oaks Quercus kerrii, Quercus kingiana, and pines, up to 1,300 m elevation in Thailand.
 Another description of the habitat is that it grows in the clear forests at 150–1,300 m.

 Description

 Shorea obtusa is a deciduous tropical tree, growing 10–30 m tall.
 It flowers from January to July; the distinctive yellow flowers droop in clusters, with long narrow petals.
 It grows stunted in savannas.

 Uses

 As well as an export timber source, the wood is graded as first (highest) category in Cambodia.
 It is a very hard timber and is used to make columns, bridges, sleepers, and for other various construction purposes.
 Exposed in the open, it may last 10–15 years, though if indoors it may last 50–60 years.
 The resin, from the trunk, is used to make torches, while the bark is part of a malaria remedy.
 The tree is the most preferred source of firewood in some areas of Kompong Chhnang Province, Cambodia.